 Elementary Turkish: Overview

-This textbook is designed to provide beginning students with sufficient Turkish to meet most of their everyday needs.
-Once students finish the textbook, they should be able to speak, understand, read, and write Turkish at the level of intermediate-mid specified in AATT’s (American Association of Teachers of Turkic Languages) Provisional Proficiency Guidelines for Turkish.
+This course is designed to provide beginning students with sufficient Turkish to meet most of their everyday needs.
+Once students finish the two volumes, they should be able to speak, understand, read, and write Turkish at the level of intermediate-mid specified in AATT’s (American Association of Teachers of Turkic Languages) Provisional Proficiency Guidelines for Turkish.

 Learners of a new language are usually interested in developing all four basic language skills: speaking, listening, reading, and writing.
 Depending upon their interest in the new language and their purpose in learning it, one or more of these skills may be emphasized.
 To address this, I have developed a method that is somewhat eclectic, one incorporating different aspects of various language teaching methodologies.